PaloAltoNetworks/terraform-google-vmseries-modules/README.md

 A set of opinionated modules for using **Palo Alto Networks VM-Series firewalls** to provide control and protection to your applications running on Google Cloud Platform (GCP).
-It deploys VM-Series as virtual machine instances and it configures aspects like Shared VPC connectivity, IAM access, Service Accounts, Panorama virtual machine instances, and more.
+It deploys VM-Series as virtual machine instances and it configures aspects such as Shared VPC connectivity, IAM access, Service Accounts, Panorama virtual machine instances, and more.

 The design is heavily based on the [Reference Architecture Guide for Google Cloud Platform](https://pandocs.tech/fw/160p-prime).